-Are there restrictions on who I can get to be an external reviewer?
+Are there restrictions on who can serve as an external reviewer?
 For example:

-- Can I have somebody from industry or outside of academia? - Can I have somebody from a Research I institution?
-Can I have somebody from an institution such as UHCL? - o Can I have somebody from UH? - Can I have somebody from a different discipline? - o Can I have somebody who has recently retired? - Can I have somebody from similar affinity groups?
+- Can they be from industry or outside of academia?

+- Can they be from a Research I institution?

+- Can they be from an institution such as UHCL?

+- Can they be from UH?

+- Can they be from a different discipline?

+- Can they be who has recently retired?

 Generally, the answer for any of these are yes; however, each of these would be a conversation with your peer review committee in which you would describe why this individual would be a good person to evaluate your scholarship.

 The other consideration is that they need to be at "arms-length" from you personally.
 The policy states the following: External reviewers must be scholars who are not current or former thesis/dissertation advisors, co-authors, students, relatives, co-investigators, mentors, or close personal friends of the candidate.